Synthetixio/snx-grants-dao/proposals/mintr-debt-analytics.md

 ## Price (SNX):
 To be determined.
-I have access to archive node that I can lend out as well.
+I have access to an archive node that I can lend out as well.

 ## Ethereum Address:
 0x43a5C1331375f1F34BD774eCaeE51501E9Ca2dB5